Skip to article frontmatterSkip to article content

 Executive Summary

-The International Association of Cryospheric Sciences (IACS) working group on the delineation of glaciers, ice sheets and ice sheet basins deliverable #1 aims to provide an overview of the state of ice shet delineations from some of the more common and popular products.
+The International Association of Cryospheric Sciences (IACS) working group on the delineation of glaciers, ice sheets and ice sheet basins deliverable #1 aims to provide an overview of the state of ice sheet delineations from some of the more common and popular products.
 These include basic data products used by much of the glaciological community (e.g., BedMachine), observational-derived boundaries (e.g., RGI 7.0) some regional climate model masks, etc.

 We provide an explanation for which products rely on which other products based on a community survey, and graphical statistical displays of the product union (X \union Y, or area overlap) and the product not-union (X \union Y’, or area of product X outside of product Y).